Wrapped in Red: Song analysis

 Clarkson shares writing credits on all five original songs on Wrapped in Red, some of which were written in December 2012 to avoid writing Christmas tunes during the 2013 summer season.
 She co-wrote the opening and title track, "Wrapped in Red", with Ashley Arrison, Aben Eubanks, and Shane McAnally.
 A Christmas ballad, the song was inspired by a scene in the holiday feature film Love Actually (2003), in which someone confesses unrequited love towards another.
-Critics singled out the track the one that resonates the Wall of Sound the most.
+Critics highlighted the track as the one that most effectively captures the essence of the Wall of Sound technique, a production style known for its dense, layered orchestration and echo-rich sound.
 The second track, "Underneath the Tree", was written by Clarkson and Kurstin, making it the first time they had co-written a track together.
 Clarkson remarked: "Greg and I have worked a lot together, but usually I just come in and I just sing.
 We've never have actually written a song together at this point.
 And he and I were like, 'Let's just try to write something for the record."
 RCA Records chief executive Peter Edge remarked that its release as a single was partly inspired by the success of "All I Want for Christmas Is You" by Mariah Carey.
 The following track is a rendition of the holiday standard "Have Yourself a Merry Little Christmas", which Clarkson had selected for its saccharine content.